-Welcome to Ramsey Magnet School of
+Welcome to Ramsey Magnet School of Science First Grade!

-In First Grade your child will acquire essential skills that will set the foundation for their future.
+In First Grade, your child will acquire essential skills that will set the foundation for their future.
 This is an exciting year of growth socially, emotionally, and academically.
 We look forward to partnering with you and your child as they embark on their educational journey.
 Listed below are the major areas of study in First Grade.

 Using Idaho Core instruction, science will be integrated across curricular areas.
-Lessons will teach students scientific vocabulary, allow them to engage in hands on centers, challenge them to think critically and problem-solve using the scientific process.
+Lessons will teach students scientific vocabulary, allow them to engage in hands-on centers, challenge them to think critically and problem-solve using the scientific process.
 Along with classroom instruction, students experience a weekly Science Lab.
-Students will participate in a classroom Science Fair in January and then have the opportunity to participate with their own project for our School Wide Science Fair in March.Social StudiesText: Time and Place, Scott Foresman
+Students will participate in a classroom Science Fair in January and then have the opportunity to participate in their own project for our School-Wide Science Fair in March.
+Units of Study:

-1. Know and understand rights and
+- Know and understand the rights and responsibilities of citizenship.

-3. Compare beliefs/customs of U.S.
+- Compare beliefs/customs of the U.S. and other countries.

-4. Study traditions of the United States.
+- Study traditions of the United States.

 Language Arts/ Reading